frictionlessdata/livemark/index.md

 > https://github.com/frictionlessdata/livemark/blob/main/livemark/assets/templates/layout.html

 It's possible to customize the layout.
-You need to save it first:
+You will need to save it first:

 ```bash
 $ livemark layout > layout.html
 ```

-Then, you can update the layout as whole or use Jinja's inheritance.
+Then, you can update the layout as a whole or use Jinja's inheritance.
 For example, let's use Tailwind instead of Bootstrap and some custom styles:

 > layout.html